HarrisonHemstreet/TIL-2023/til.md

 # 25 March 2022
 * add global id to drop down
-* when the users a setting to the system that was not active previously, add the setitng to the main hsetting drop down
+* when the users adds a setting to the system that was not active previously, add the setitng to the main hsetting drop down
-* remove the id column
+* remove the id column DONE
-* just show value field on edit, display existing value
+* just show value field on edit, display existing value DONE
-* qualify user input, just check for numbers, else add string
+* qualify user input, just check for numbers, else add string DONE
 * maybe a bug: if you click on delete H Setting, you get a "Can't display table" when you delete the last one in a table
 * add Add H Setting button on page load instead of on search
 * error when no h setting is selected, instead make it so that there is an error that says, "HSetting not selected"